Co-team leaders : Harmen Reyngoudt & Benjamin Marty

 - Accelerating NMR data acquisition using novel acquisition schemes (undersampled radial encoding) and multi-parametric data acquisitions (MR-fingerprinting, deep learning approaches, …).

-Ericky Caldas de Almeida Araújo, PhD, Research associate, AIM
+Ericky Caldas de Almeida Araújo, PhD, Research associate

 - Informations générales :